 7. A head for numbers

 It’s essential to understand profit & loss and how to read financial reports.
-Successful managers also treat the account like his/her own business and is responsible for setting and achieving financial targets, taking responsibility for budget control and the allocation of resources.
+Successful key account managers also treat the account like his/her own business and is responsible for setting and achieving financial targets, taking responsibility for budget control and the allocation of resources.

 The person who keeps an eye out for potential problems and manages potential concerns will become an invaluable asset, even more so by being brilliant at assessing risks and flagging them up to clients and their own management when relevant.